Skip to main content Skip to footer

 - is over the age of 18 but under the age of 25 and has lived for half his life continuously in the UK; or

-- is over the age of 18, has lived continuously in the UK for a period of 20 years and has no ties to a country of return.
+- is over the age of 18, has lived continuously in the UK for a period of 20 years and has no ties to a country of return or

-An application must be made to the Home Office on the correct form, with supporting documents and the correct fee.
-Applications can only be submitted by post.
+An application must be made to the Home Office on the correct form, with supporting documents and the correct fee of £1048.

 The evidential requirements for this category are extremely complex.

-Once an applicant completes 10 years stay in the UK under the Long Residence: Private Life category they will be entitled to apply for indefinite leave to remain.
+Once an applicant completes 10 years stay in the UK under the Long Residence: Private Life category they will be entitled to apply for indefinite leave to remain but will need to meet a Knowledge of Life requirement.

 Applicants granted discretionary leave before 9 July 2012 are able to extend their visa permission under the Rules in place at the time they were granted their initial discretionary visa.